 6.3 The Institution shall be liable to Digital Theatre for any damages arising from any breach by the Institution of this Clause 6.

 7. LICENCE FEE

-7.1 The Institution will, within 30 days of receipt of Digital Theatre’s acceptance of Institution’s signed Order Form, pay the Licence Fee to Digital Theatre for the rights granted to the Licensed Material for the amount and upon terms agreed amongst and between the Institution and Digital Theatre.
+7.1 The Institution will, within 5 days upon receipt of Digital Theatre’s invoice, pay the Licence Fee to Digital Theatre for the rights granted to the Licensed Material for the amount and upon terms agreed amongst and between the Institution and Digital Theatre.

 7.2 Payments to Digital Theatre shall be made by wire transfer to:

 Sort Code: 20-78-98

 8.1 This Agreement will be effective from the date Institution receives Digital Theatre’s acceptance of Institution’s signed Order Form and the term of this Agreement will be for the term specified in the Order Form (the “Initial Term”) and will remain in full force and effect for the duration of that term, unless terminated earlier or extended as provided for in this Clause 8.